Clear, professional plumbing help

 Hums but does not pump

-If the motor runs but water does not move, the impeller or motor may be seized, damaged, or obstructed.
+If the motor runs but water does not move, the impeller may be jammed, the outlet valve may be failing, or a blockage may be stopping flow before the basement gets wetter.

 Won't turn on